dm-kamaev/server-component/README.md

 }
 ```

-*  `this.setSharedData(key, value)` - We can store shared data for specific type components, which were used on page.
-For example, we save all ids of book and get their in declaration javascript code for using in our business logic.
+*  `this.setSharedData(key, value)` - We can store shared data for specific type components (in this case for all components of "Book" type), which were used on the html page.
+For example, we save id of books and get them in declaration of javascript code for using in our business logic.
 *  `this.getSharedData(key, defaultValue)` - We get shared data by key.
-Second argument is fallback if value is not existing not yet.
+Second argument is fallback if value doesn't exist yet.

 ### CSS in JS
 ```js